AnkitaMungalpara/Dog-Breed-Classification-Training-Inference-with-PyTorch-Lightning/README.md

 ## Dataset 📂

 The dataset used for this project is the [Dog Breed Image Dataset](https://www.kaggle.com/datasets/khushikhushikhushi/dog-breed-image-dataset).
 This dataset consists of images for 10 dog breeds, organized for computer vision tasks like image classification.
-The breeds included are:
+The breeds included are: 👇

-- Golden Retriever
-- German Shepherd
-- Labrador Retriever
-- Bulldog
-- Beagle
-- Poodle
-- Rottweiler
-- Yorkshire Terrier
-- Boxer
-- Dachshund

 <table>
   <tr>